aeltanawy/Receptor/README.md

 Receptor application
 ====================
+This is version 2.0 of Receptor application.

 Receptor is a web-based application that is built using django framework for managing laboratory data.
-This first version of Receptor helps storing and retrieving your oligos information that is organized in a database.
+This updated version of Receptor helps storing and retrieving your oligos information organizing the data in a database that is easily searchable.

-This new Receptor is adapted from [tomoh1/Receptor](https://github.com/tomoh1/Receptor).

 Initial Configuration